 - Social written forms: e.g., blogs, social media to share with wider audiences

 Please note that written reflections are required for recertification audits by the Physiotherapy Board.
-We have provided a reflection template that can be used for this purpose.
+Please refer to the Physiotherapy Board website for more information on reflective statements.